Easy Stuffed Pepper Soup (with Rice)

 – Jillian

-Welcome to My Kitchen!
-Let’s Make Stuffed Pepper Soup with Rice
+Welcome to My Kitchen, Let’s Make Stuffed Pepper Soup with Rice

-- Low-Carb: I sometimes make a lower carb version of this soup by substituting frozen cauliflower rice for the white rice.
+- I sometimes make a lower carb version of this soup by substituting frozen cauliflower rice for the white rice.
 Defrost the cauliflower rice first, then add at the end for a few minutes to warm through.
 Note: If you leave it to cook too long, it will dissolve.

-Easy Stuffed Pepper Soup (Slow Cooker + Stovetop!)
+Easy Stuffed Pepper Soup (with Rice)

 Ingredients